 - Self-service dashboards

-- Operate in an industry with regulations and compliance procedures
+- Operates in an industry with regulations and compliance procedures

-- Have large data sources spanning different departments
+- Has large data sources spanning different departments

-Without oversight, employees will misinterpret data, sensitive data may be shared inappropriately, employees will lack access to necessary data, and employee’s analysis will often be incorrect.
+Without oversight, employees will misinterpret data, sensitive data may be shared inappropriately, employees will lack access to necessary data, and employees’ analysis will often be incorrect.
 A Data Governor will maintain and improve the quality of data and ensure your company is compliant with any regulations.
-It is a vital role to have to be an informed company.
+It is a vital role to have for any informed company.

 Data Governors for Data Governance